How to Care For a Rubber Tree or Ficus Elastica Plant

 Choose a pot with great drainage that’s 2-3 inches larger than the root ball of your rubber plant.
 Plan on repotting every year or so to allow your roots more room to grow, and to refresh the soil.

-Place your Ficus elastica in an east-facing window or near a south- or west-facing window where it will get lots of bright light, but where the sun’s rays won’t shine directly on the leaves.
+Place your Ficus elastica in an east-facing window or near a south- or west-facing window where it will get lots of bright, indirect light, but where the sun’s rays won’t shine directly on the leaves.
 (This can cause leaf scorch.
 No good!)

 North-facing windows usually don’t provide enough light to keep a rubber tree happy, so avoid those unless you have no other option.
 If you aren’t able to provide sufficient natural light for your rubber tree, you may want to look into investing in some grow lights.